 Knowing how you can support the person dealing with grief is the first step in supporting the grieving person, and helping them toward a path of healing.

 - Presence: Remember that those experiencing difficulty need people to be there.
-Often this means more than any other help received, just showing up can be the best thing.
+Often this means more than any other help received, just showing up can be the best way to offer emotional support for a loved one going through a difficult time.

-- Silence: It is difficult for a person to be silent.
-Be comfortable to be silent and let your silence support the grieving person; allow the loved one to start the conversation.
+- Silence: It is oftentimes difficult for a person to be silent.
+However, being comfortable sitting with someone in silence, and letting your silence support the grieving person allows the loved one to start the conversation – when and if they’re ready.

-- Validation: Validation, in this instance is supporting, accepting and recognizing the other person’s truth.
+- Validation: Validation, in this instance, is supporting, accepting, and recognizing the other person’s truth.
 You don’t need to echo your truth or agree with their truth but you do need to acknowledge their truth.
-Every person has their own reality and validating this one of the best ways to help during this time.
+Every person has their own reality and validating this is one of the best ways to help during this time.

 - Reframing: This is where you take a step back from the topic, and consider the lens through which the topic is being framed.
-It will help you when you are avoiding confrontation and help you connect with something your loved one truly believes in.
+This will help you connect with something your loved one truly believes in, such as fond memories shared with their loved one, even if you had a different experience with that person.

-- Use yourself and not the moment: Be there, use your silence, give validation, and consider reframing, but do not make it about you.
-When you are with the grieving person, take yourself out of the equation.
-Try to avoid voicing your own frustrations in the moment.
+- Use yourself and not the moment: Be there, hold space, use your silence, give validation, and do not make it about you.
+When you are with a grieving person, take yourself out of the equation.
+Try to avoid voicing your own frustrations in the moment, and instead focus on expressing your heartfelt condolences.

-- Avoid giving advice: When someone is grieving, more often than not the person does not want their grief “fixed” but just to know that you are there to support, listen, and offer comfort.
+- Avoid giving advice: When someone is grieving, more often than not the person does not want their grief “fixed” but just to know that you are there to provide support, offer condolences, listen, and offer comfort.

 - Offer concrete help: No matter how small, be generous with concrete help.
-Offer a cup of tea, food or time.
+Offer a cup of tea, food, or time spent together.
 Offer to make a meal, clean, or do shopping.
-This will make a major difference in your loved ones life.
+This will make a major difference in your loved ones’ lives.
 Follow up.
 Their grief does not have a timeline.

-- Recommend professional help: There is no shame in seeking help, and this needs to be expressed after you have been present, validated, reframed and offered help.
+- Recommend professional help: There is no shame in seeking help.
 If the grieving person shows signs of deteriorating instead of progress, this might be an indication that the grieving person needs professional help.
-If you have to offer any advice (let this be the only piece of advice) make sure it is in the right context.
+If you have to offer any advice (let this be the only piece of advice) make sure it is in the right context, and that they’re ready to hear and receive these words.

 - Be genuine: Offer your genuine self.
-If you feel out of depth, anxious, or awkward, acknowledge this, move on and be yourself.
+If you feel out of depth, anxious, or awkward, acknowledge this, move on, and be yourself.
+Offer love and support in whatever way feels right to you.

 What Does My Heart Goes Out to You Mean?

-The phrase “my heart goes out to you” means you are sending condolences, that you feel pain for them.
+The phrase “my heart goes out to you” means you are sending condolences, that you are sorry to hear of the passing of their loved one, and that you feel pain for them.

-You’re indicating that you hold them in your heart.
+This condolence message indicates that you hold them in your heart.
 It implies feelings of shared sorrow and care.
-It has a sincerity to it that is sure to resonate with a grieving family member
+It has a sincerity to it that is sure to resonate with a grieving family member who is deeply saddened by the loss of their loved one.

 5 Ways to Say It with Feeling

-Flowers and plants are a common expression of sympathy.
+Flowers and plants are a common expression of heartfelt sympathy.
 Sending a symbolic plant or one that will last year-round indoors may serve as a kind gesture to the person who has lost a loved one.
-Hand-written condolence cards with the plant or flowers can symbolize your affection for the person who has passed away and their family.
+Including hand-written condolence messages or sympathy cards with the plant or flowers can symbolize your affection for the person who has passed away and their family.

 Other gestures may include a donation to a charity in the deceased person’s name.
 Donating to charity in honor of a friend or family member who has passed away can bring a sense of peace to their loved ones.
-Acknowledging what was important to them still matters and continues to be important to those who knew and loved them.
+Acknowledging that what was important to them still matters and continues to be important to those who knew and loved them is a great way to show family members you remember what a wonderful person their loved one was.

 There are many ways to say “My heart goes out to you”.
-This can be by means of a sympathy card, text message, or even in a eulogy.
-These are just a few of the ways to comfort the person.
+This can be by means of a sympathy card, text message, or even a eulogy.

 1) “[Name] was such an incredible person.
 I’m so sorry you and your family are going through such a terrible loss.”